jverzani/SpecialPolynomials.jl/docs/src/examples.md

   0.9061798459386642
 ```

-At higher degrees, the difference in  stability comes out:
+At higher degrees, the difference in  stability comes out.
+For the special case of a basis polynomial, we see this difference in the maximum residual:

 ```jldoctest example
 julia> using LinearAlgebra